gethomepage/homepage/CONTRIBUTING.md

 In short, when you submit code changes, your submissions are understood to be under the same [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issues](https://github.com/gethomepage/homepage/issues)
+## Report bugs using Github [discussions](https://github.com/gethomepage/homepage/discussions)

-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/gethomepage/homepage/issues/new); it's that easy!
+We use GitHub discussions to triage bugs.
+Report a bug by [opening a new discussion](https://github.com/gethomepage/homepage/discussions/new?category=support); it's that easy!

 ## Write bug reports with detail, background, and sample configurations